aws-amplify/docs/ios/datastore.md

 ## Connect your app

 Once the push finishes an `amplifyconfiguration.json` file will be created in your project which will be used to configure the DataStore with the cloud.
-Restart your app and it will connect with your backend using GraphQL queries, mutattions, and subscriptions.
+Restart your app and it will connect with your backend using GraphQL queries, mutations, and subscriptions.

 # Relational Models